davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 The total number of links on page 1 is 3 so the probability of clicking any one of those links is $1/3$.
-To illustrate this idea further, let's annotate figure 2 with some probabilities.
-In figure 6, we see from these annotations that each link from page 2 has probability $1/2$ of being clicked.
+To illustrate this idea further, let's annotate figure 2 from the first section with some probabilities.
+In figure 6, we see this annotated version of figure 2 where each link from page 2 has probability
+$1/2$ of being clicked.
 The link from page 1 has probability 1 (a 100% chance) of being clicked as does the link from page 3:

 <figure>
   \begin{tikzpicture}[->,>=latex',scale=1.5,transform shape]